October 4th, 2019

 You may be wondering why we chose Estonia for this blog.
 We don’t receive too many academic documents from Estonia for evaluation and have not had the opportunity to visit this country, at least not yet!
 But when we asked one of our staff to pick a country, he chose Estonia.
 So, here are some non-evaluation related facts you may enjoy about this country in northeastern Europe.
-We’re reposting our post on Estonia from 2012 with a few updates.
-Enjoy!

 Let’s get started with “tere” which means Hello in Estonian!